Share

 In most early cultures, consumption of the dead was seen as a solemn and dignified affair.
 These ceremonies have no direct Terragen equivalent, the closest translation being "feast-wake".
 Elder To'ul'hs were generally expected to eat more and fatten up in their twilight years, with the intent of offering their loved ones a heartier meal when their time came.
 Once a To'ul'h died, their remains were either sliced or stewed depending on clan customs, before being treated with an assortment of mixed regional herbs and spice-spores (the phrase "family recipe" carried rather different connotations on To'ul'h Prime).
 Preservation efforts were not usually required due to the species' partially detritivorous nature; consumption of necrotic tissue posed no significant health hazards.

 The corpse was generally devoured by the extended family at midday - participants were expected to undergo a brief period of fasting beforehand; being unable to finish one's helping might be construed as insult.
-Many wealthier To'ul'h clans were known to possess specialized dishware and cutlery reserved specifically for such occasions (such as the famous garek'hu, or "corpse-knife").
-Unusually for a species as reliant on their hearing as the To'ul'hs, feast-wakes were traditionally conducted in total silence: opening one's beak for any reason other than eating was seen as a mark of great disrespect.
+Many wealthier To'ul'h clans were known to possess specialized dishware and cutlery reserved specifically for such occasions (such as the famous garek'hu, or "corpse-knife", made from polished obsidian).
+Unusually for a species as reliant on their hearing as the To'ul'hs, feast-wakes were traditionally conducted in total silence, aside for reflexive clicks for echolocation: opening one's beak for any reason other than eating was seen as a mark of great disrespect.
 Once the flesh and innards had been consumed, the bones of the deceased were then collected and repurposed to serve as tools, talismans or even musical instruments.

-In some cultures, one organ (usually the heart) was left untouched, being either offered as a sacrifice to the gods, or preserved and stored inside an urn.
-One of the planet's best-known tourist attractions, the Crypts of Mzer'let[1] (also known as the Coracombs or the To'ul'h Heart Chambers) holds millions of mummified hearts, the oldest of which date back tens of thousands of years.
+In some cultures, one organ (usually the heart)[1] was left untouched, being either offered as a sacrifice to the gods, or preserved and stored inside an urn.
+One of the planet's best-known tourist attractions, the Crypts of Mzer'let[2] (also known as the Coracombs or the To'ul'h Heart Chambers) holds close to a hundred million mummified hearts dating back tens of thousands of years.
 As documented in the writings of Kafol'fo the Learned, it was customary in one society (located in what is now western Tso'hal) for wives to commit suicide following the death of their husbands, with the two being served together.
 As Kafol'fo notes, this tradition was generally regarded by more mainstream cultures as abhorrent.

 Like anything else, the feast-wake ceremony was not without its risks.
 Famously, in the Kingdom of Fra'lis, the ritual once resulted in an entire dynasty being toppled overnight: after the sovereign (who was already in poor health) was assassinated by his vizier[2] with a rare form of long-lasting poison, the king's family (unaware of his true cause of death) gathered for the feast-wake.
 By morning, all members of the nation's royalty were dead from the same toxin, and with no heir to the throne, Fra'lis found itself plunged into a prolonged period of civil conflict.
 Because of this incident, it later became customary that when a king passed away, his personal chamberlain would have the first taste of his flesh (the so-called "rite of first bite") to ensure the royal family's safety.